Blood feuds, ruthless vendettas, protection rackets, cattle rustling…and no we are not talking about the mafia or the Wild West.

 Famous Scottish reiver family names include Maxwell, Johnstone, Scott, Kerr, Hume, Pringle, Douglas, Armstrong, Turnbull, Elliot…and on the English side Musgrave, Charlton and Dodd.

-They were resident in Marches (West, East and Middle) on either side of the border, known as the Debateable Lands.
+They were resident in Marches (West, East and Middle) on either side of the border, not surprisingly dubbed the Debateable Lands.

 James Vl of Scotland united the two kingdoms on the death of Elizabeth and vowed to break the power of the reivers.
 Soon after taking the throne in London he mounted a concerted campaign to destroy the reivers and stamp his own authority across the borderlands.